fnproject/flow/docs/API.md

 #### Failed Response

-As with successful invocations, the completer will store body, status and headers for function invocations where the function indicates that it has terminated unsuccessfully.
+As with successful invocations, the flow service will store body, status and headers for function invocations where the function indicates that it has terminated unsuccessfully.
 In this case the stage's status will be set to _failure_ and the body will echo the output from the function:

 ```
 FnProject-DatumType: httpresp